jphong125/stellaapic/Writerside/topics/Close-Session.md

 # Close Session

 ## Overview
-This method terminates active game sessions of the player.Operator has the option to remove player’s history,so that the incomplete game rounds can not be finished by another player (usually this is relevant for terminals).To close only game session for specific game Operator may send game id parameter in the request.
+This method terminates active game sessions of the player.
+Operator has the option to remove player’s history, so that the incomplete game rounds can not be finished by another player (usually this is relevant for terminals).To close only game session for specific game Operator may send game id parameter in the request.